Where Was The Largest Algae Bloom Ever Recorded?

 The 2018 bloom

 The largest and deadliest algal bloom event occurred in 2018.
-Hundreds of sea turtles, a dozen dolphins, and a hundred manatees were all killed and washed up on the shores of Florida’s beaches.
+Hundreds of sea turtles, a dozen dolphins, and a hundred manatees were all killed and washed up on the shores.
 Wildlife was also severely affected.
 Scientists believe that this bloom started in 2017 and lasted for 15 months, after Hurricane Irma hit Florida.
 The water brought nutrients from the land into the water, feeding the algae.

 This bloom amounted to $8 million in business losses.
 Scientists continue to monitor algae blooms in Florida, hoping that one day they’ll be able to predict algae-related events.